missly55/missly55/README.md

 I am an aspiring IT professional with a keen interest in technology and a passion for ensuring systems are secure, stable, and user-friendly.
 I'm particularly interested in areas such as cybersecurity and IT support, where I can help protect sensitive data and ensure systems operate efficiently within today's digital landscape.

 ## Objective

 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+With a strong academic background in Information Technology and recent hands-on training in cybersecurity, I’m eager to launch my career in the tech industry.
+My curiosity for technology led me to complete a six-month Information Security Analyst program, and I am now actively seeking entry-level opportunities in IT support or cybersecurity.
+While I remain open to where my career path may lead, my goal is to contribute to secure, efficient systems and grow continuously in the evolving field of IT.
+I'm specifically aiming to join a Information Security Analyst as a Tier 1.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]